 - Make it your mission to help challenge the myths that facilitate continued expansion of fossil fuel extraction.
 Click the links in the above two dot points to find social media autoshare links for sharing mythbreaking Facebook posts and Tweets.
 Feel free to join the cedamia group on Facebook to find new mythbreaking posts from time to time.

 - Chances are you have signed the Climate Emergency Declaration petition to all levels of government already, but if you haven’t, please do!
-We are aiming at 100,000 signatures, so please share the online petition on social media and consider collecting hardcopy signatures.
+We are aiming at 100,000 signatures, so please share the online petition on social media.

 State and territory government action plan